davidobinna/Laravel-Softdelete-Manager/README.md

 Please follow below step for how to implement soft delete in Laravel application for restore deleted records.

-#1.
-Install laravel framework.
+#Install laravel framework.

  Go to command prompt and run following command. composer create-project --prefer-dist laravel/laravel app_name

-##2.
-Make Database Connection.
+#Make Database Connection.

 After download latest version of Laravel framework, first we need to make database connection.
 So for make database connection in Laravel application, we have to open .env file "environment variabel" and under that file, we have to define our MySQL database configuration details.
 DB_CONNECTION=mysql